ds300/derivablejs/README.md

 The key advantage Havelock has over all the above is that it uses a novel\* approach for change propagation which invloves a GC-inspired 3-phase mark-react-sweep algorithm.
 It provides two significant benefits:

 - Fully automatic memory management.
-This makes the library ergonomic and practical to use on its own rather than as part of a framework. *Nobody else does this, AFAICT*
+This makes the library ergonomic and practical to use on its own rather than as part of a framework. *Nobody else does this*\*
 - Total laziness.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Note also that no tradeoff is made with regard to push-based flow; reactions are instantaneous and glitch-free.

 Other advantages which may not each apply to every project mentioned above include: